Skip to content

 1

 As is evident, the difference at the beginning position is much lower than before, but not there yet.
 When the starting points align more, you can clearly see that at the continuation of the trajectory, the position estimation is distancing from reality.
-One reason that we can not completely align the two starting positions, is coming from the fact that at the beginning of the two trajectories, there is a few seconds of zero motion, which introduces noise to the alignment process.
-If you start recording your bag file (VINS-Fusion output bag file) when you know there is some motion going one, it will improve alignment with fewer beginning points.
+One reason that we can not accurately align the two starting positions, is the fact that at the beginning of the two trajectories, there is a few seconds of zero motion, which introduces noise to the alignment process.
+If you start recording your bag file (VINS-Fusion output bag file) when you know there is some motion, it will improve alignment.

-The traj_eval tool, also generates some other visualizations that help analyzing our SLAM method such as comparing each component of position (x,y,z) and speed:
+The traj_eval tool, also generates comparison plots of each position component (x,y,z) and speed:

 1